 A healthy lifestyle means moderation in all good things, and avoidance, if possible, of all that is toxic.
 Poisons are poisons.
 They are rarely ever helpful or needed for any reason.
 I have classified toxins according to their sources below:

 Medical and dental toxins.
-Facts I have learned as a clinician for almost 30 years are:
+Facts I have learned as a clinician for more than 40 years are: